-6.2 Directionality
+7.2.
+Directionality

-We can distinguish between unidirectional and bi-directional model connectors.
+We can distinguish between unidirectional and bidirectional model connectors.
 Unidirectional connectors allow transformation in one direction only.
-For example, in Section 6 we discussed a unidirectional connector that allows derivation of a model's structural view from its behavioral view.
+For example, in Section 6 (Fig. 6) we discussed a unidirectional connector that allows derivation of a model's structural view from its behavioral view.
 Another common model connector that is typically unidirectional is compilation: it is difficult to derive source code from a compiled image.
+Another example is CBSP.
+While it allows feedback from architecture modeling to requirements negotiation via the traceability links it maintains (recall Fig. 2), CBSP currently does not make any specific provisions for actually traversing those links, leaving the task to humans and external tools.

 Bi-directional model connectors establish a "two-way bridge" between two models.
-An example of a bi-directional connector is the bridge between C2SADEL and UML: the mapping between a C2SADEL model and the UML model initially generated by the transformation discussed in Section 4 is bijective.
+An example of a bi-directional connector is the bridge between C2SADEL and UML: the mapping between a C2SADEL model and the UML model initially generated by the transformation discussed in Section 5 is objective.